-Devil's Racetrack is a 5.3 mile lightly trafficked out and back trail located near Caryville, TN that features a waterfall and is rated as moderate.
+Devil's Racetrack is a 5.3 mile lightly trafficked out and back trail located near Caryville, Tennessee that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking and walking and is accessible year-round.

 The forest fires really killed the views off to the south.
 Several downed trees along the way makes it more difficult.